SopharyMSH/Flix/README.md

 20. Generate a "Delete" link on the show page

 21. Define a destroy action in the MoviesController that deletes the movie from the database

+30. Generate a new migration file that adds more fields to the movies database table.

+31. Change the movie index and show templates to display the new movie fields.

+32. Change the form to include form elements for the new fields.

+33. Update the existing movies in the database to have values for the new fields.
+    - rollback
+    - rake db:rollback
+    - edit migration file and migrate again
+34. Update file form and update movie param in MoviesController